department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-increase-after-surgery-or-cast.md

 <div class="va-introtext">

 Are you recovering from surgery or a disability related to your military service that’s left you unable to move?
-You may be able to get a temporary 100% disability rating and disability compensation or benefits for this period of convalescence if you have this kind of immobilizing  disability.
+You may be able to get a temporary 100% disability rating and disability compensation or benefits if you have this kind of immobilizing  disability.
 Find out if you can get this benefit.

 </div>